 - outdated formats such as VHS tapes and LPs

 - textbooks - especially those more than 1-2 years old

 - journal runs of less than ten years of titles that we do not already own in any format

 The UNH Library reserves the right to accept or decline any gift.
 Gifts-in-kind are accepted only with the understanding that once received they are wholly owned by the University.
-The UNH Library will use, keep, or appropriately dispose of gifts-in-kind at its discretion.
-The UNH Library will not return unselected items to donors.
+The UNH Library will use, keep, or part with gifts-in-kind at its discretion.
+The UNH Library does not return items to donors.

 Library gifts may qualify for an income tax deduction.

 We generally will send a letter to donors acknowledging the gift and the number of items donated.
 However, because of limited staff time, the library cannot provide an itemized list of contributions or acknowledge unsolicited gifts.